 In First Steps we talk about "What Matters To You" and help provide you with information which is relevant to you at the beginning of your cancer experience, but we are also here to support you right through the journey.

 You can find out more about the support provided by our Macmillan Information and Support Service by clicking here or the services support tab on the right.

-Please follow this link which will take you to a new page where you can tell us about yourself.
-This information will help us to understand more about you and how we can best support you as you go through your cancer journey.
+Please follow this link which will take you to the page where you can tell us more about yourself.

-Due to the coronavirus situation we are currently offering first steps as a virtual/online programme.
-To book a place on our First Steps programme for you, a family member or friend please phone Heather Milner, our cancer team secretary on 01484 343490 or email firstname.lastname@example.org or book through the link below.
+To book a place on our First Steps programme for you, a family member or friend please phone 01484 343490 or email firstname.lastname@example.org or book through the link below.

 Please note, if your question needs an urgent response you should contact your clinical team directly.